 The Risk Management and Compliance Committee addresses all risk management, corporate governance and compliance issues affecting the Company.
-These issues include compliance matters emanated from regulatory authorities, industry associations, parent company, auditors and other relevant bodies as well as challenges arising from innovation, technological advancement and climate change.
+These issues include compliance matters emanating from regulatory authorities, industry associations, parent company, auditors and other relevant bodies, as well as challenges arising from change in operating environment, innovation, technological advancement and climate change.
+It also develops and implements compliance policies, procedures and guidelines to meet the regulatory requirements applicable to the Company.
 It monitors the implementation of risk management policies and procedures by all operational units.
-It also develops and implements compliance policies, procedures and guidelines to meet the regulatory requirements applicable to the Company.
-As part of its risk management monitoring function, it receives reports from committees which address the key risks emanating from the Company's core business activities namely the Underwriting and Claims Committee and Credit Control Committee.
+As part of its risk management monitoring function, it receives reports from committees which address the key risks arising from the Company's core business activities namely the Underwriting and Claims Committee and Credit Control Committee.

-The Underwriting and Claims Committee establishes underwriting and claims policies and procedures and monitors the compliance of such policies and procedures by all operational units.
+The Underwriting and Claims Committee establishes underwriting and claims policies and procedures and monitors the compliance with such policies and procedures by all operational units.
 It also monitors market trends and developments that may affect the Company's underwriting and claims policies.
-Appropriate risk management strategies are applied to address the variety of underwriting risks accepted to ensure the Company's retention is appropriate and adequate reinsurance protection is in place.
+Appropriate risk management strategies are applied to address the variety of underwriting risks accepted to ensure the Company's retention is appropriate, and adequate reinsurance protection is in place.
 Issues arising from claims development and provisions are dealt with judiciously.

 The Credit Control Committee establishes credit control policies and procedures and ensures that the premium collection process is implemented by all operational units.
-It approves writeoff of bad debts and develops action plans to improve collection or initiate remedial recovery actions.
+It approves the write-off of bad debts and develops action plans to improve collection or initiate remedial recovery actions.

 The Business Development Committee develops and executes business plans of the Company, reviews business performance and formulates action plans to enhance business performance.
-Market trends and changes in business risks and product affecting are identified, addressed and managed accordingly.
+Market trends, changes in business risks and product offerings are identified, addressed and managed accordingly.

-The Information Security Committee is to set direction and priority, and provide guidance for the development and enhancements to the security infrastructure and associated procedures and guidelines, including evaluation and implementation of recommendations from cybersecurity consultants and review the Company's network design, other infrastructure and security controls.
+The Information Security Committee sets the direction and priority, and provide guidance, for the development and enhancements to the security infrastructure and associated procedures and guidelines, including evaluation and implementation of recommendations from cybersecurity consultants and review the Company's network design, other infrastructure and security controls.
 Other roles include fostering and maintaining a data security culture through education and appropriate policies, systems, processes and practices.

-In addition, the Investment Committee, which comprises senior managerial staff of UOI, investment specialists from its parent company and representatives of its fund manager, meets regularly to monitor and manage the Company's investment.
+In addition, the Investment Committee, which comprises senior managerial staff of UOI, investment specialists from its parent company, meets regularly to monitor and manage the Company's investment.